-Gusto offers customers a four-tiered catalog of pricing plans for salaried employees that scale with the complexity and size of their business.
+Gusto offers customers a three-tiered catalog of pricing plans for salaried employees that scale with the complexity and size of their business.
 Gusto is transparent and upfront about the pricing behind its plans, for which payments are made monthly.

 Gusto Pricing Breakdown

-- Basic’(beta) plan starting at $19/month + $6/month per person
+- Simple plan starting at $40/month + $6/month per person

-- Core plan starting at $39/month + $6/month per person
+- Plus plan for $80/month + $12/month per person

-- Complete plan for $39/month + $12/month per person
+- Contractor Only plan for $35/month $6/month per person

-With Gusto’s Core Plan you get:
+With Gusto’s Simple plan, you get:

 - Employee onboarding tools and forms